College of Arts and Sciences, University of Tennessee, Knoxville

 - Launching a student storytelling program

-– Building a long-term strategy for community engagement content
+- Creating a long-term community engagement content plan